 Tableau Desktop has a “Create User Filter” option in the Server menu, but it is completely manual and hard-coded.
 For dynamic row level security that ties into a database or a security service, you’ll need to connect the user information to the data that exists somehow.

-Currently (As of Tableau 10.5), the techniques implementing Row Level Security for Live Connections and Extracts differ, owing mostly to the fact that Extracts are a denormalized, single table.
+Currently (as of Tableau 2018.2), the techniques implementing Row Level Security for Live Connections and Extracts differ, owing mostly to the fact that Extracts are a denormalized, single table.

 Live Connection Row Level Security